 According to Accenture study, 32% of bank revenue is at risk from new digital business models.
 Customers today want their banking to be seamless, mobile enabled, consistent across various channels & media.
 Traditional systems are failing to meet these needs.
 The rising money transfer technologies, international payment systems & mobile wallets are posing serious threat to the way banks transact.
 Some of the top international banks are now taking revamping their existing systems to prepare themselves for the digital race ahead.
 Global giants like Wells Fargo, Citi bank, & Nordea are just a few to name.
 The future of banking will evolve with Fintech revolution; here is a look at the key drivers for the same:

 1. Start-ups are disrupting old models:

 Banks can no longer breathe easy with international finance start-ups disrupting the way people transact.
 A case in point is the evolution of m-pesa, which allows users to transfer money with a mobile message.
 The whole ecosystem of monetary transactions is now evolving with rising technology start-ups.
-The way people take loans, transfer money & receive banking updates is also changing with digital technologies.
+The way people take loans have changed with lending software solutions, transfering money & receive banking updates is also changing with digital technologies.

 2. Meet Consumer Needs:

 The consumer today expects a bank to provide them with the best in class technology services.
 They are used to top notch services from their airlines, telecom, ecommerce portals & retail stores.
 Consumers want banks to respond swiftly across all touch points.
 Banks need to upgrade & modernise to keep up with the consumer needs of the digital world.